jhawkey/IS_mapper/README.md

 Input files:
 * short read data in fastq format (can be gzipped)
-* IS query of interest in fasta format
+* IS query/queries of interest in fasta format
 * reference genome to compare to in genbank format

 Basic usage for ISMapper: